abdullah-if/math-tools/README.md

 Compiling it in CLI, use following command :
 `gcc  WRTC.c -lm -o WRTC`

-(clang if you have that instesd of gcc)
+(Write clang, if you have that instesd of gcc)